A Class of Incomplete Character Sums: Introduction

-where $C(n,D)$ is a constant depending only on $n$ and the degree $D$ of the functions $f_i$'s.
+where $C(n,\mathrm{deg}(f_i))$ is a constant depending only on $n$ and the degrees of the functions $f_i$'s.
 We believe that there is also a sharp estimate for the incomplete sum $S'$.
 Namely, under suitable hypothesis, there should be an estimate of the form

-where $C(n, d, D)$ is a constant depending only on $n, d$ and the degree $D$.
-This is indeed true in the one variable case $n=1$, see \cite{W} and \cite{FW2}.
-In the present paper, we use the transfer and $\ell$-adic cohomology to treat the higher dimensional case.
+where $C(n, d,\mathrm{deg}(f_i))$ is a constant depending only on $n, d$ and the degrees of $f_i$.
+This is indeed true in the one variable case $n=1$, see \cite{W}.
+In the present paper, we use tensor induction and $\ell$-adic cohomology theory to study this problem.